Acela Express (trainset): Composition

 The Acela Express trainset consists of two power cars, a café car, a First Class car, and four Business Class cars, semi-permanently coupled together.
 Acela offers two classes of seating, Business Class and First Class.
 Unlike most other Amtrak trains, Business Class is the de facto standard class on Acela trains; there is no coach service.
 Power cars are numbered 2000–2039, First Class cars 3200–3219, Business Class cars 3400-3419 (end cars) and 3500–3559, and café cars 3300–3319.

 The First Class car has 44 seats, being three seats across (one on one side, two on the other side), four seat tables and assigned seating.
 There are 260 Business Class seats on each set; these cars have four seats across (two on each side) and four-seat tables.
 Baggage may be stowed in overhead compartments or underneath seats.
 Trains are wheelchair-accessible.
 Each car has or two toilets, with one being ADA compliant.
 Automatic sliding doors between cars reduce noise.

+The Acelas are capable of forming longer trainsets.
+A 9-car trainset was successfully tested in 2011 to explore lengthening existing trainsets to add capacity, but ordering additional cars was deemed uneconomical after discussions with Bombardier.
+The power cars are designed to handle up to a 10-car trainset.

-Acela maintenance is generally taken care of at the Ivy City facility in Washington, DC; Sunnyside Yard in Queens, New York; or Southampton Street Yard in Boston.
+Acela maintenance typically occurs at the Ivy City facility in Washington, DC; Sunnyside Yard in Queens, New York; or Southampton Street Yard in Boston.